-In 2020, the group received wage support for local employees under the Jobs Support Scheme ("JSS") from the Singapore Government as part of the Government's measures to support businesses during the period of economic uncertainty impacted by COVID-19.
+The group received wage support for local employees under the Jobs Support Scheme ("JSS") from the Singapore Government as part of the Government's measures to support businesses during the period of economic uncertainty impacted by COVID-19.
 The group assessed that there is reasonable assurance that it will comply with the conditions attached to the grants and the grants will be received.
 Grant income is recognised in profit or loss on a systematic basis over the period of uncertainty in which the related salary costs for which the grant is intended to compensate is recognised as expenses.
-Management has determined the period of uncertainty to be 17 months commencing from April 2020.
-Government grant income of \$4,705,000 was offset against staff costs during the year.
+Management has determined the period of uncertainty to be 25 months (2020: 17 months) commencing from April 2020.
+Government grant income of \$3,168,000 (2020: \$4,705,000) was offset against staff costs during the year.